 Langley is a ‘community school’ which means that it is a state school wholly owned and maintained by the Local Authority (Solihull MBC).

 Our governing body consists of 17 governors:

 1 Local Authority governors

 The role of co-opted governor can be held by a staff member, parent or member of the local community.

-Prior to my role as an advisory teacher, I worked in mainstream primary settings for 11 years and then moved to a specialist school for Deaf children for four years.
-I am fluent in British Sign Language and love to use this when volunteering for National Deaf children’s society.
+Prior to my role as an advisory teacher, I worked in mainstream primary settings for 11 years and then moved to a specialist school for deaf children for four years.
+I am fluent in British Sign Language and love to use this when volunteering for the National Deaf Children’s Society.
 I am passionate about teaching and love working in schools.

 My areas of involvement include SEND; Safeguarding and Wellbeing; PSHE and Citizenship.

 My name is Ian Lowe and I am an engineering manager.